 “Apple’s market share is bigger than BMW’s or Mercedes’ or Porsche’s in the automotive market.
 What’s wrong with being a BMW or Mercedes?” said Jobs when asked about Apple’s low market share compared to PCs.
 Jobs was good at making BMWs.

 Tim Cook is the perfect “peace time manager”.
 He listens to the market, he creates products based on the demand, not the vision, intuition or “because I say so”.
-Innovators don’t find it attractive, but… Apple A.D.
-2016 is not for them.
+Innovators don’t find it attractive, but… Apple A.D. is not for them.
 Just think what Porsche’s hardcore users said when they first saw Porsche Cayenne.
 “Betrayal!”, “It’s not a Porsche!”.
-And yet it made a killing when it comes to sales.
 Think Mercedes A Class, BMW 1…

 Will the company from Cupertino return to the graces of tech enthusiasts?
 It will have to, one day… Will they do it with Tim Cook?
 Well, I have to tell you about one more thing.